-The Board’s policies for determining the nature and amount of remuneration for Board members and senior executives of the economic entity are detailed below:
+The Board’s policies for determining the nature and amount of remuneration for Board members and senior executives of the Company are detailed below.

-The performance of executives is measured against criteria agreed biannually with each executive and is based predominately on the forecast growth of the economic entity’s profits and shareholder value.
+The performance of executives is measured against criteria agreed biannually with each executive and is based predominately on the forecast growth of the Company’s profits and shareholder value.
 All bonuses and incentives must be linked to predetermined performance criteria.
-The Board may, however, exercise its discretion in relation to approving incentives, bonuses and options, and can recommend changes to the committee’s recommendations.
+The Board may, however, exercise its discretion in relation to approving incentives, bonuses and options, and can recommend changes to the Committee’s recommendations.
 Any changes must be justified by reference to measurable performance criteria.
-The policy is designed to attract the highest calibre executives and reward them for performance that results in long-term growth in shareholder wealth.
+The policy is designed to attract the highest calibre executives and reward them for performance that results in long term growth in shareholder wealth.

 Executives are also entitled to participate in the employee share and option arrangements.

-The executive directors and executives receive a superannuation guarantee contribution required by the government, which is currently 9%, and do not receive any other retirement benefits.
+The Executive Director and executives not on consulting agreements receive a superannuation guarantee contribution required by the Australian government, which was 9.5% for the 2018 financial year, and do not receive any other retirement benefits.
 Some individuals, however have chosen to sacrifice part of their salary to increase payments towards superannuation.

-All remuneration paid to directors and executives is valued at the cost to the company and expensed.
-Shares given to directors and executives are valued as the difference between the market price of those shares and the amount paid by the director or executive.
-Options are valued using the Black-Scholes methodology.
+All remuneration paid to directors and executives is valued at the cost to the Company and expensed.
+Options are valued using the Black Scholes methodology.

-The Board policy is to remunerate non-executive directors at market rates for comparable companies for time, commitment and responsibilities.
-The remuneration committee determines payments to the non-executive directors and reviews their remuneration annually based on market practice, duties and accountability.
+The Board policy is to remunerate Non Executive Directors at market rates for comparable companies for time, commitment and responsibilities.
+The Nomination and Remuneration Committee (excluding those being assessed) determine payments to the Non Executive Directors and review their remuneration annually based on market practice, duties and accountability.
 Independent external advice is sought when required.
-The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting.
-Fees for non-executive directors are not linked to the performance of the economic entity.
-However, to align the directors’ interests with shareholder interests, the directors are encouraged to hold shares in the company and are able to participate in the employee share plan.
+The maximum aggregate amount of fees that can be paid to Non Executive Directors is subject to approval by shareholders at the Annual General Meeting.
+Fees for Non Executive Directors are not linked to the performance of the Company.
+However, to align the directors’ interests with shareholder interests, the directors are encouraged to hold shares in the Company and are able to participate in the employee share plan.

 Principles used to determine the nature and amount of remuneration

-The objective of the economic entity’s executive remuneration and reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
-The framework aligns executive reward with achievement of strategic objectives and the creation of value for shareholders, and conforms to market best practice for delivery of reward.
+The objective of the Company’s executive remuneration and reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
+The framework aligns executive reward with achievement of strategic objectives and the creation of value for shareholders and conforms to market best practice for delivery of reward.
 The Board ensures that executive reward satisfies the following key criteria for good reward governance practices:

 - competitiveness and reasonableness